Autistic burnout 5 years recovery - what actually helped slightly

 Typical neurotypical advice: "Just talk things through."
 "Do something that makes you happy."

 The issue?
 These problems keep recurring.
-They drain my spoons.
+They drain my energy.
 My special interests—drawing, animation—become more exhausting than fulfilling when I'm this drained.

-"Do something fun" doesn't work when you have no spoons left to enjoy it.
+"Do something fun" doesn't work when you have no energy left to enjoy it.

 What Actually Helped (Slightly)